 - To what extent are 2021 assessment participation rates different from historical patterns?

 - How different is the observed 2021 achievement status of New Hampshire students from their historical status, in

-- English language arts?
+- o English language arts?

-- \circ Mathematics?
+- o Mathematics?

-- English language proficiency?
+- o English language proficiency?

 - How different is the observed 2021 achievement growth of New Hampshire students from their expected growth, in

-- English language arts?
+- o English language arts?

-- Mathematics?
+- o Mathematics?

-- English language proficiency?
+- o English language proficiency?

 - What is the anticipated academic recovery time for each based on the experienced COVID-19 disruptions?